MortalityReporting/raven-import-and-submit-api/README.md

 * ```fhircms.basicAuth.username``` If [basic authentication](https://swagger.io/docs/specification/authentication/basic-authentication/) is used to access raven-fhir-server, specify the username to authenticate with.
 * ```fhircms.basicAuth.password``` If [basic authentication](https://swagger.io/docs/specification/authentication/basic-authentication/) is used to access raven-fhir-server, specify the password to authenticate with.
 * ```fhircms.submit=true```.
 Specifies whether to use [fhir's batch submission](https://www.hl7.org/fhir/http.html#transaction) when importing into the system.
 Should not be changed unless you know what you're doing.
-* ```canary.url=${CANARY_URL}```.
-Specifies a [canary instance](https://github.com/nightingaleproject/canary/) url for validating VRDR records before exporting records from the cms.
-If left blank, the VRDR records won't be validated from the canary tool, and is unnecessary if a canary instance is unavailable for use.
-*```submission.sources.sourceurl[x]``` Specifies a url source to export towards in the "export-all" workflow.
-The service will export VRDR records to each url specified.
-Can be omitted if the export-targeted mode is used instead (more on that in the exporting section)
-*```submission.sources.mode[x]``` Specifies a workflow submission mode to export towards in the "export-all" workflow.
-The currently supported modes are "axiell", "nightingale", and "vitalcheck", which are 3 different state registrar vendors with different workflows for exporting.
-As more vendors become available, more modes will be added to the system.
-Can be omitted if the export-targeted mode is used instead (more on that in the exporting section)

 ## Importing Tool
 Importing is accomplished through a web client ui hosted at the web root url.
 Once you are deploy, access the root with your web client, and you'll be greeted with a file selector.
 Selecting a csv of case data will allow the user to import the case data, convert to fhir, and submit to the raven-fhir-server.
 A UI report of each case imported, their name, age, and import status is shown in a table for review.